opentripplanner/OpenTripPlanner/src/main/java/org/opentripplanner/model/plan/paging/cursor/readme.md

 - **<< previous page**  The trip search constructed to retrieve itineraries AFTER the original search.
 - **crop-search-window** If the `maxNumOfItineraries` limit is reached in the `ItineraryFilterChain`, then one or more itineraries are removed.
-The filter remove itineraries from the beginning or end of the list depending on the page cursor type (next/previous) and the sort order(arrival/departure time).
+The filter removes itineraries from the beginning or end of the list depending on the page cursor type (next/previous) and the sort order(arrival/departure time).